 Professor Archie Zariski examines the evolving relationship between lawyers and mediation, in this paper, presented at the 2nd Asian Mediation Association Conference, Kuala Lumpur, February 2011.

-Mike McIlwrath, IMI Board Member and Senior Counsel, Litigation, for the GE Oil & Gas division in Florence, Italy, comments on this development from the perspective of the user, at: http://www.karlbayer.com/blog/?p=12882
+Mike McIlwrath, IMI Board Member and Senior Counsel, Litigation, for the GE Oil & Gas division in Florence, Italy, comments on this development from the perspective of the user.
+To read the article, click here

 Following the announcement of ADR Institute of Canada's Qualifying Assessment Program for IMI Certification, Executive Director Mary Anne Harnick discusses the benefits of collecting feedback.

-The growth of mediation in practice John Sturrock QC, Chief Executive of Core Solutions Group and IMI Independent Standards Commission member, discusses growth of mediation in practice in light of the current economic climate.
-Please click here to read the article.
+John Sturrock QC, Chief Executive of Core Solutions Group and IMI Independent Standards Commission member, discusses growth of mediation in practice in light of the current economic climate.

-What Does a New Global Leader Mean for the Creation of a Climate for Resolving Conflict?
 Eileen Carroll, Deputy Chief Executive of CEDR and a Vice-Chair of the Independent Standards Commission, analyzes President Obama's sentiments on dispute resolution.
-Please click here to read the article.